 Many museums counter this argument by explaining that the presence of such artefacts in museums not only ensures their preservation but also makes them accessible to more people.
 Whichever side of the fence you sit on, we’d recommend you make the most of easy access to these famous objects from the ancient world.

 This gallery represents the two main cultures, Maya and Aztec, that once occupied the area we now know as Mexico.
 The gallery is filled with sculptures, mosaics, and ceramics from ancient Mexico, but your eyes will be immediately drawn to a glass case that contains several turquoise figurines.

-The most famous of these figurines is a double-headed serpent, made from cedar wood and decorated with turquoise, coral, and shell.
-This item is believed to have been ceremonial, it would’ve been worn around the neck as a chest ornament.
+The most famous of these figurines is a double-headed serpent, made from cedar wood and richly decorated with turquoise, coral, and shell.
+This item is believed to have been ceremonial, it would’ve been worn around the neck as a chest ornament during religious ceremonies.